open-pioneer/trails-openlayers-base-packages/src/packages/toc/README.md

 ## Usage

-To integrate the TOC in your app, insert the following snippet and reference a map ID:
+To integrate the TOC (table of contents) in your app, insert the following snippet and reference a map ID:

 ```tsx
 <Toc mapId="map_id" />